Back

 DEPARTMENT OF EDUCATION

-Clinical Mental Health Counselors help people deal with mental and emotional issues by: evaluating clients’ mental and physical health, addiction, or problematic behavior, working with clients to develop goals and treatment plans, using counseling and therapy techniques to help clients address their issues, and helping clients develop skills to cope with their challenges.
+Behavioral Health Counselors help people deal with behavioral, mental, and emotional issues by: evaluating clients’ mental and physical health, addiction, or problematic behavior, working with clients to develop goals and treatment plans, using counseling and therapy techniques to help clients address their issues, and helping clients develop skills to cope with their challenges.
 They also help clients improve their self-esteem, promote positive changes in their behavior and connect clients with other services and support groups.

-If you are ready to take the next step in your career, Sul Ross State University can help get you there as a Clinical Mental Health Counselor with MEd.
+If you are ready to take the next step in your career, Sul Ross State University can help get you there as a Behavioral Health Counselor with MEd.

 For more information contact: